 Daily housekeeping is obviously one of the biggest plus points of staying in a serviced apartment, and while during the Covid-19 pandemic a full daily housekeeping service is suspended, removal of rubbish and recycling, linen and towel replacement can be done on request, beds are changed every three days, and if you are staying for a week, full housekeeping service will be arranged to be carried out when you are not in the apartment.

 If you’ve been touring around the Highlands, or intend to use a stay in Inverness as a base to do lots of day trips, there is a private secure car park which is charged at £10 per day which is very reasonable as the nearest public car parks are at least a 5-minute walk away and more expensive.
-However, there’s a lot to do within easy walking distance and you can expand my top 5 things to do in Inverness below!
+However, there’s a lot to do within easy walking distance.

 For more information on Highland Apartments by Mansley and to book your stay, look at the Mansley website (you can also book apartments in Edinburgh, London and Cheltenham).